Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 How Are Biofuels Made?

-Different biofuels have their own conversion process to convert biomass into a finished/refined biofuel product
+Different biofuels have their own conversion processes to convert biomass into a finished/refined biofuel product

 Upgrading takes the broken down building blocks from deconstruction of the biomass material, and upgrades it into a finished biofuel product